 + An important step is to make sure you leave a couple inches of uncovered hummus spread on one end – that’s the glue to hold your pinwheels shut!

-Then comes the art of the pinwheel making…the rolling.
+After you have your fillings laid out, next comes the art of pinwheel making…the rolling.
 Get the roll as tight as you can, wrap it in plastic wrap and store in the fridge until ready to cut.
 When you cut them, they’ll never be perfect circles – at least mine are not – just embrace the imperfection of your shape and enjoy the healthy delicious flavors that you created!

 They look so fancy when plated as a delicate little roll up.
 Don’t you think?
 Sprinkled with a dusting of crushed pine nuts and a basil leaf – you’ve gone gourmet in 15 minutes flat.
 Impressive.